andreireporter13/ScrapyCrawlers/README.md

-# About my experience with Python3: Scrapy, Playwright, Selenium, Requests, BS4, request_html etc.
+# About my experience with Python3: Scrapy, Playwright, Selenium, Requests, BS4, requests-html etc.

 Sites that are larger and more complex pose a greater challenge, but this is not an issue.
 If they cannot be accessed using simple HTTPS requests with Scrapy, we can configure Playwright within the project.
 Additionally, there are alternative